Home > Facade > Living Wall: Creating Greenery Over A Façade

 Living Wall: Creating Greenery Over A Façade

-In recent years, Vertical Garden has become a favourite among those who wish for lush green surrounding but are faced with space restrictions.
-Vertical garden is not limited to barren outdoor walls or indoor spaces but have come to include façades as well.
-A well designed and constructed vegetated façade can provide a thick layer of greenery that is aesthetically pleasing, can act as a thermal insulator and provide a habitat for fauna.
+In recent years, Vertical Garden has become a favourite among those who wish for lush green surroundings but are faced with space restrictions.
+Vertical garden is not limited to barren outdoor walls or indoor spaces but has come to include façades as well.
+A well-designed and constructed vegetated façade can provide a thick layer of greenery that is aesthetically pleasing, can act as a thermal insulator and provide a habitat for fauna.

-Vertical gardens have various names in the industry, namely living wall, bio wall, green wall, vegetated wall, breathing walls and so on, depending on their individual brands.
+Vertical gardens have various names in the industry, namely living walls, bio walls, green walls, vegetated walls, breathing walls and so on, depending on their individual brands.

 Architects design the space for the vegetation, select plants that satisfy horticultural limitations and design access routes for maintenance purposes.
 Horticulture specialists suggest plant palettes after considering the climate, microclimate, direction of vegetation and seasonal variations.

 A planting plan for a vertical garden is developed after taking into account plant sustainability, growth pattern, exposure to environmental forces, maintenance requirements as well and a plant’s ornamental value.
 Working with plants requires perfecting the system of hydrology, which mainly includes irrigation and drainage.
 Vertical vegetation demands a carefully designed, automated watering system that is either time-based or interactive wherein different sensors, valves and pumps communicate with each other and perform necessary actions.

 Controlling water pressure is also a key component within vertical garden irrigation systems.
 The optimal performance of vegetated façades depends greatly on sincere as well as scientific maintenance service.
 The maintenance team has to work proactively as the impression of the building decor depends largely on the status of vegetation over the façade.